Clinical officer: Training

 Although training programmes existed as early as 1928, the first university to train clinical officers was Egerton University in 1999.
-Programs also exist at Jomo Kenyatta University of Agriculture and Technology, Kenya Methodist University (KEMU) Mt Kenya University. and Presbyterian university of East Africa (PUEA)., and Meru University of Science and Technology (MUST).
+Programs also exist at Masinde Muliro University of Science and Technology (MMUST), Uzima University, Jomo Kenyatta University of Agriculture and Technology, Kenya Methodist University (KEMU) Mt Kenya University. and Presbyterian university of East Africa (PUEA)., and Meru University of Science and Technology (MUST).
 The diploma in Clinical Medicine and Surgery is completed in nine 15-week trimesters over three calendar years (or 135 weeks which, notably, exceeds the minimum 130 weeks of instruction required to complete US MD programs).
 The BSc.
 Clinical Medicine and Surgery is completed over 4 years.

 Students study the biomedical and clinical sciences such as anatomy, physiology and pathology in the first year followed by the clinical subjects (medicine, surgery, pediatrics, obstetrics and gynecology) in the second year.
 The third and fourth year involves supervised clinical practice and internship in teaching hospitals where they rotate in all the departments, receive beside lectures, attend consultants' ward rounds, clerk patients and present medical histories, perform deliveries and first-assist in major surgery.
 They also attend clinical meetings and write prescriptions which at this stage must be counter-signed by a supervising clinician.

 There is special emphasis on primary care with modules on community health taught throughout the course.
 Before starting their internship after the third year, clinical officers spend at least one month in a Provincial Rural Health Training Centre where they immunize children, examine pregnant women and offer family planning services in mother and child health clinics.
 They also treat in-patients and out-patients under the guidance of qualified Clinical officers and organise outreach services where they venture into remote rural villages, seeing patients and immunising children.
 During this time they complete a project in community diagnosis.

 They also learn Health Service Management which prepares them for their management and leadership roles in health centers and other institutions.